 1. Free Parking

 The Alder Hotel offers free self-parking in the parking lot directly across the street.
 It’s relatively rare to find this amenity in New Orleans, so grab this opportunity pronto!
-There’s also street parking available near the hotel, but it might be limited depending on time of day and year.
+There’s also street parking available near the hotel, but it might be limited depending on the time of day and year.

 2. You Can Bring Your Pet